 Commercial Leases: What Are Your Options?

-The government is also planning on introducing new legislation to deal with the accrued arrears of businesses forced to close during the pandemic.
+The government is also introducing new legislation to deal with the accrued arrears of businesses forced to close during the pandemic.
 Essentially forcing landlords to agree on a payment plan with their tenants or be thrust into an arbitration process.

-The end of the commercial eviction ban is rapidly approaching (30th June 2021).
 Many UK businesses are likely to fall victim to large sums of rent arrears that have built up since last March.
 Those most at risk are business owners who have personally signed a guarantee on a lease.